 New managers should be encouraged to become lifelong learners who have the self-awareness to be constantly trying to improve themselves.
 When training a first-time manager, make sure that individual knows where to turn to for development resources and support in their new role.
 Create a culture where those in a management role are inspired to continue growing.

-4. Communication skills.
-New managers won’t succeed in their roles unless they are transparent and set expectations that are very specific with their team members.
-Developing a leadership style based in open communication and following-up with direct reports through regular check-ins can set the foundation for an effective manager.
-It is therefore imperative new managers are trained for their management role thoroughly, and that ample time and resources go into developing and strengthening their communication skills.
-That way, employee engagement will be high, and the new boss's direct reports will understand with certainty what they’re supposed to do.
+New managers won’t succeed in their roles unless they are transparent and set clear expectations with their team members.
+Developing a leadership style built on open communication and regular check-ins can set the foundation for an effective manager.
+It’s imperative that new managers are trained for their roles thoroughly, and that ample time and resources go into developing and strengthening their communication skills.
+That way, employee engagement will be high, and the new boss's direct reports will understand what they need to do.

 Great managers possess higher levels of emotional intelligence, or the ability to control one's own emotions and see things from others’ perspectives.
 First-time managers need to develop empathy, which is its own skill set, so they can better understand what their direct reports are feeling.